-There are a number of wastewater treatment technologies available including physicochemical, biological and advanced oxidation processes.
-We’re going to discuss a number of the options available over the coming weeks starting with a brief overview of the Sequencing Batch Reactor (SBR) process.
+There are many ways to clean up wastewater spanning physicochemical, biological and advanced oxidation processes.
+We’re going to discuss a number of the options available over the coming weeks starting with a overview of the Sequencing Batch Reactor (SBR) process.

 By Aoife Phillips & Maricel Pastor-Soltes – Coffey